 As a painter Ames was not a consistent stylist, but his work generally owes the most to the example of Gilbert Stuart, whose portraits he occasionally copied and acquired.
 Several compositions, such as his early group portrait, The Fondey Family (1803, Albany Institute of History & Art), stand out in his career as ambitious showpieces, but undoubtedly his greatest bid for national recognition was his portrait (no longer extant) of Vice President, and former New York State Governor, George Clinton.
 Shortly after Clinton's death in 1812, Ames sent the portrait to the second exhibition of the Society of Artists of the United States in Philadelphia, where it surprised critics and received unusual acclaim.
 It was honored by becoming the first work ever purchased by the Pennsylvania Academy of the Fine Arts.
 Ames subsequently painted other versions of Clinton's portrait, notably the full-length likeness (1813) in the New York State Capitol.
 He is also known to have executed a few landscape paintings at this time.

 For the most part, though, the artist's activities were restricted to servicing the portrait needs of the upper Hudson River Valley, particularly the state legislature and the still-powerful descendants of the original Dutch patroons.
 While he made occasional trips to New York City and was elected an Honorary Member of that city's American Academy of Fine Arts in 1825, his financial base remained in Albany.
 He took an active role in local affairs there, serving as the chairman of the Fine Arts Committee of the Society for the Promotion of Useful Arts when it was established in 1815, and as director and finally president of the Mechanics and Farmers' Bank of Albany.
 At his death in Albany in 1836, he left a considerable estate worth $66,000, including over 50 of his own works that were auctioned by his family in 1842.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Wheeler, Robert G. "Ezra Ames of Albany (1768-1836): Painter, Banker, Business Man."
 American Collector 16 (August 1947): 6-8.